 HOW TO POTTY TRAIN A THREE-YEAR-OLD

-We asked our Kids Activities Blog & Quirky Momma community to help answer this question and the good news is you are not alone!
+We asked our Kids Activities Blog & Quirky Momma community to help answer this question about kids avoiding bathrooms and the joys of potty train refusal and the good news is you are not alone!
 This is a common issue that does have a solution…or a bunch of them!

 Related: When 3 year old won’t poop on the potty

 “Take the diaper off, but leave the pants on.
 If the urine gets the pants wet, it goes down into his socks, it feels yucky.
 It worked with my daughter.
 Oh, and if it leaves a wet spot on the floor, get him to help you clean it..
 He won’t like it so eventually time potty may seem like a great idea!
 Each child operates on a different speed.” ~Dagmara Lamek

 2. Wait Until Ready for Potty Training

 “My son was awful to train but the more I pushed the harder it was.
 My doctor told me to leave it alone and he would do it when he was ready.
 He was close to four but he did it on his own.” ~ Kim Diaz

 3. Water the Trees…